Summer and Europe! Nothing goes better together than perhaps pizza and cheese…?

-Strasbourg is one of the best summer destinations in Europe.
+Strasbourg is one of the best European cities to visit in summer.
 It is a little bit of German and a lot of French.
 Over the years Strasbourg has belonged to both Germany and France and the influence of both countries runs deep in the capital of the Alsace Region of France.

 Strasbourg makes a great destination for summer for its own attractions and its located close to both Germany and Switzerland.
 Strasbourg is a green city with plenty of parks and miles of bike paths.

 Summer wine festivals amazing foods and old-world charm.
 Don’t forget to try the local Alsacian specialties such as knuckle of pork with sauerkraut, Flamkussen and wash it down with a glass of the regional Gewurztraminer wine.